-Using the "memory:" comment at the top of a script to change the required memory
+Using the "memory:" comment at the top of a script to change the initial garbage collection memory

-Sometimes the memory required for garbage collection needs to be changed.
+Very occasionally the initial memory required for garbage collection needs to be changed.

 If the string memory: is found in the first ten lines of the script, then the size given will be used for the memory (unless the size in the memory textbox is larger than this value).
 For example the line: